maherhelaoui/YOLO11pp-based-UAES/README.md

 #Create a concatenation of 3 different models results

 model = YOLO("yolo11n.yaml")
-model1 = YOLO("yolov8sign.pt")  # detect all sign
-model = model1
-model2 = YOLO("yolov8nbt.pt")  # detect traffic Light red green yellow
-model = model2
-model3 = YOLO("yolo11++CC128.pt")  # detect cars bus trained on Coco Dataset 319 layers, 2624080 parameters, 2624064 gradients
-model = model3
+model1 = YOLO("yolov8sign.pt")  # detect all sign.
+You can use any sign detector Model.
+The model chosed in this demo is mensioned in the Visual computer journal paper.
+It must be added to the work space. model = model1 model2 = YOLO("yolov8nbt.pt")  # detect traffic Light red green yellow.
+You can use any traffic Light detector Model.
+The model chosed in this demo is mensioned in the Visual computer journal paper.
+It must be added to the work space. model = model2 model3 = YOLO("yolo11++CC128.pt")  # This traned model is the most adequate to detect cars bus trained on Coco128 Dataset model = model3

 ###################################################################################################################################